Steve Bell (cartoonist): Cartoonist

-In October 2020, the Equalities and Human Rights Commission found the Labour Party guilty of having broken equalities laws regarding its handling of antisemitism.
+In October 2020, the Equalities and Human Rights Commission accused the Labour Party of having broken equalities laws regarding its handling of antisemitism allegations.
 Jeremy Corbyn said the problem had been "dramatically overstated" by political opponents, and his membership was immediately suspended.
 Bell produced a cartoon, published in The Guardian, of Keir Starmer presenting Corbyn's head on a platter, based on Caravaggio's portrayal of Salome with the Head of Saint John the Baptist from the biblical story in the New Testament.
 The Guardian received 32 complaints of antisemitism.
 Labour peer Lord Andrew Adonis described the cartoon as "repellent".

+Dismissal from The Guardian

+In October 2023, Bell announced that The Guardian would no longer be using his cartoons after 42 years of working together.
+This followed a cartoon Bell produced within the context of the Gaza war featuring Netanyahu, with his shirt open, wearing boxing gloves and holding a scalpel over a dotted shape of the Gaza Strip on his stomach.
+The caption reads: "Residents of Gaza, get out now."
+Due to what has been seen by some as a reference to Shakespeare's Shylock's "pound of flesh", it prompted accusations that it was antisemitic.
+Bell said that he was inspired by the 1960s "Johnson's Scar" cartoon by David Levine of then U.S. president Lyndon B Johnson within the context of the Vietnam War.
+In December 2023, former Guardian editor Alan Rusbridger commissioned Bell for the Christmas edition of Prospect magazine.